-These sight categories are accepted and recognized by the International Blind Golf Association IBGA and the United States Blind Golf Association USBGA.
-You sight category is determined and approved by the IBGA after completing the Eye Sight Classification form on the Membership page.
+These sight classifications are accepted and recognized by the International Blind Golf Association IBGA and the United States Blind Golf Association USBGA.
+You sight classifications is determined and approved by the IBGA after completing the Eye Sight classifications form on the Membership page.

 No light perception, or light perception which is not functional, central or peripheral, with or without light projection, up to the inability to differentiate between a blank sheet of white paper and a sheet of white paper with a black symbol on it.

 (The black symbol is displayed on the IBGA/USBGA Sight Form and is used as part of the exam.)

 B-2: From the ability to recognize the shape of a hand up to visual acuity of 20/600.

 B-3: From the visual acuity above 20/600 up to visual acuity of less than 20/200.